Window Treatments for Home Staging

 Baby's room with red window shades and blindsThis adorable baby room is brightened by the red window shades and paired white curtains.
 Find these shades at budgetblinds.com

 Roller window shades - Roller shades lift up and down smoothly with a spring-roller mechanism— they conveniently adjust to any position.
-Very affordable and available in a wide variety of materials, and often covered with a plastic coating or fabric.
+Very affordable and available in a wide variety of materials and typically covered with a plastic coating or fabric.
 Roller shades look best when combined with other forms of window treatments, like window curtains.

 Window shuttersThe great thing about shutters is that you can enjoy privacy and light simultaneously.
 Photo by architectureartdesigns.com